Updated: Jan 21

 In Hebraic understanding the written Word of God, or the Bible, is called Mikra, meaning that which is read.
 In order for something to be read it first has to be written.
 So, the Mikra is the written Word, or it is referred to as that which is written.

 Hebrews believed, today as well as throughout their history, that when Yahweh (God) gave the Torah (teachings and instructions) to the Children of Israel at Mt.
-Sinai that He also gave them the Oral Torah (Mishna).
-They believe that this Oral Torah was given to Moses by God and then he verbally handed it down to the people and they “repeated” this Oral Torah generation after generation.
-The Mishna is the halakhah by the Jewish people.
+Sinai that He also gave them the oral torah (Mishna).
+They believe that this oral torah was given to Moses by God and then he verbally handed it down to the people and they “repeated” this oral torah generation after generation.
+The Mishna is the halakhah to the Jewish people.
 Halakhah is a Hebrew term meaning “walk, manner of conduct”.
 In other words the purpose of the Mishnah was to teach people how they were suppose to walk out the teachings and instructions of Yahweh which were given at Mt.
 Sinai.

-By the time of Y'shua the Oral Torah was placed on a higher level of obligation than the doctrines of Yahweh.
+By the time of Yeshua the oral torah was placed on a higher level of obligation than the doctrines of Yahweh.
 The Pharisee's of the day, which today is Rabbinic Judaism, taught the people to observe and teach these traditions as doctrines of God.
 By doing so they placed heavy burdens on the people.
 Burdens that were not placed there by the Word of God but by the traditions of man.
-Y'shua came against these traditions.
+Yeshua came against these traditions.

 I laid the foundation above to make this one point.
 When the New Testament is being read and studied it is very important that one have an understanding of the oral traditions of the Jews.
 A true Biblical student should study the Talmud as well as other ancient Jewish writings so that they can understand their mindset.
 This mindset influenced the writing of the New Testament, since the authors were Jewish.
 Since, to a Jew, there were TWO Torahs, one oral and one written, one must be able to discern which Torah is being talked about when the word “law” is being mentioned.